pquiring/javaforce/readme.txt

 ========
 All projects are built with Apache Ant (http://ant.apache.org).
 Make sure to run ant in the main folder to build the /src folder and then in any of the apps in /projects.
-If building on Windows make sure to copy /native/*.dll to /windows/system32 since some of the build tools require them.

 Common Ant tasks:
 -----------------